Agios Athanasios, Thessaloniki: Geography

-Agios Athanasios is a small town in the Regional Unit of Thessaloniki.
+Agios Athanasios is a small town in Central Macedonia.
 It is situated 20 km west of Thessaloniki, on the old national road from Thessaloniki to Athens.
 According to the general population census 2011, the population of Agios Athanasios is 4,932 and the total population of the former Municipality of Agios Athanasios is 14,683.

-Agios Athanasios is the biggest refugee town in the Prefecture of Thessaloniki.
+Agios Athanasios is the biggest Greek refugee town in the Thessaloniki regional unit.
 It is built on the old national road that linked, in the past, Thessaloniki to the Western Macedonia and to the Southern Greece.

 History

 The modern town was founded by refugees from 25 villages of Eastern Thrace and 7 villages of Asia Minor, the region of Smyrna.
 The refugees moved in Agios Athanasios from October 1922 till 1924.
 The first refugees settled in the manoir (chiflik) Kavakli in October 1922.
 The first 25 families came from Kermeni in Eastern Thrace.
 Apart from the manoir Kavakli, there were also the manoirs Paliocopi, Tsalkato, Kouloupantza and Tsalikovo in the area.
 Around 1850, the tenant farmers built the small church of Saint George, which is the oldest building of the town.
 The first refugees were settled in the few poorly built houses, in the storing places and the stables of the chiflik Kavakli.
 Till the autumn of 1924 about 600 families, that is about 2,800 inhabitants, settled in.
 The first name of the town was Perintos, after the ancient town in the Eastern Thrace.
 In 1928 the town was given the name of Agios Athanasios.
 The people were farmers and stock breeders and they never forgot the customs of their homeland.
 Today, Agios Athanasios is a modern, nicely developed town with three nursery schools, two primary schools, a junior high school, a high school and a vocational high school.

 Macedonian tombs

-In 1994, two small ancient Macedonians tombs were discovered, dated to 4th BC.
+In 1994, two small ancient Macedonians tombs were discovered, dated to 4th century BC.